dorna-robotics/dorna2-python/README.md

 {"cmd":"jmove","rel":0,
 "j0":-10}
 ```
-Use the `time_out` parameter for waiting or not waiting for the execution of the commands in the script file.
+Use the `timeout` parameter for waiting or not waiting for the execution of the commands in the script file.

 ### `.jmove(**kwargs)`
 A helper function to send a `jmove` command. `jmove(j0=0, id=100)` is equivalent to `play(cmd='jmove', j0=0, id=100)`.
 Basically the `cmd` key is set to `"jmove"`.